LogoLogo

 Was this helpful?

-The traffic monitor requires the Recommended Hardware and software installation before you can begin capturing roadway data.
+The traffic monitor requires the and before you can begin capturing roadway data.

 There are two ways to get started: